oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ![TOSCA Core Concepts](images/core_concepts.png)

+Figure : Summary of Core TOSCA Concepts

-Note that this diagram is not intended to highlight concepts used in this specification, not to suggest software architectures or implementations.
+Note that this diagram is only intended to highlight concepts used in this specification, not to suggest software architectures or implementations.
 Nor is this diagram intended to be comprehensive or exclusive.
 Other kinds of processors and modules may qualify as